 In the secular world, Christmas is but a single day.
 Wow, so much work for just a day of celebration!
 Many Catholics celebrate the full 12 Days of Christmas.
 While others still see the Christmas Season as ending with the Baptismal of the Lord.

-Continue reading “What a Blessed and Beautiful Sunday”Category: Catholic Faith
+Continue reading “What a Blessed and Beautiful Sunday”Our Lady of New Orleans

 There are countless reasons why I love my faith as I do.
 Not to put any other Christian denominations down, but Catholic (meaning Universal) is the original Christian Faith.
 Our first duly appointed Pope was a fisherman named Simon, later called Peter by Christ Himself.